vdavid/web-annotator/CONTRIBUTING.md

 4. Open Chrome and navigate to chrome://extensions.
 5. Enable **Developer mode** in the top right.
 6. Click **Load unpacked** and select the extension/dist folder.
-7. The Annotator icon should appear in your toolbar.
+7. The WebAnnotator icon should appear in your toolbar.

 #### Quick Start (Recommended)